LOUDSOUL/frpg-hud/readme.md

 ### Craftworks Simulation
 As you gain items it will automatically run a simulation of your current craftworks items to keep your inventory in sync.
 If this feature causes issues, it can be turned off in the script settings.

-Unfortunately since the game uses stochastic rounding, there's no way to simulate the crafts with 100% accuracy.
-The hourly/10 minute crons can also cause the inventory to go out of sync.
+Unfortunately since the game uses stochastic rounding, there's no way to simulate the crafts with 100% accuracy causing the inventory to sometimes go out of sync.
 When it happens, you can click the refresh button to sync the inventory again.

 Some other QoL features: